 Photo by Matteo Vistocco on Unsplash

-Back in 2015 I read a study that examined 2,000 older Australians for 15 years and yes, depression increased for both men and women as they got older.
-This was tied to psychiatric impairment, the onset of medial conditions, the approach of death, even battling arthritis!
+Back in 2015, I read a study that examined 2,000 older Australians for 15 years and yes, depression increased for both men and women as they got older.
+This was tied to psychiatric impairment, the onset of medical conditions, the approach of death, even battling arthritis!

 In my own experience, another contributor to depression among the elderly population is the loss of family and friends.